Chiang Rai

 SERIOUS CONSEQUENCE

-Helmet checks are common on roads around central Chiang Rai, and police can fine both driver and passenger up to ฿2,000 each if neither is wearing one.
-More serious problem: many travel insurers reject head injury claims if you crash without a helmet or proper licence.
+Helmet checks happen around central Chiang Rai, and police can fine both rider and passenger.
+The bigger consequence is medical: insurers often reject motorcycle injury claims without a helmet or proper licence.

-Fix: Wear a proper helmet every time, including short rides around the Night Bazaar area.
-If you rent a scooter, check that your insurance and licence actually cover motorcycle use in Thailand.
+Fix: Wear a proper helmet on every ride, including short city hops.
+Check that your licence and travel insurance actually cover motorcycle use in Thailand.

 Money & Payments